Diana and Endymion (Langlois): History

 The painting is by French artist Jérôme-Martin Langlois.
-It was displayed to acclaim at the Paris Salon of 1819 and was completed in 1822 having been commissioned by Louis XVIII for his Salon of Diane at the Palace of Versailles.
+It was displayed to acclaim at the Salon of 1819 and was completed in 1822 having been commissioned by Louis XVIII for his Salon of Diane at the Palace of Versailles.
 The French Third Republic acquired the work in 1873, and it was displayed at the Musée de Picardie in Amiens from 1878.
 It was believed that the work was destroyed in the bombing of Amiens in 1918 during World War I. The painting had been part of the collection of the museum that had been evacuated to the Louvre in Paris for safekeeping.
 The painting was missing from the works that were returned to Amiens from the Louvre after the end of the war.
 It was initially described as "untraceable since the return of the 1918 removed works" and subsequently as "destroyed by the falling of a bomb on the museum".

 An engraving of Langlois's Diana and Endymion was submitted by M. Muller to the French National Institute in 1843.